+So, what are interstitial ads?
 As mentioned previously, interstitial ads are full-screen adverts, either interactive or static.
 Most frequently, interstitial ads are included between levels of a game, or while content is loading.

 Because of the captivating character of these adverts, interstitial ads produce better CPMs for publishers on mobile, while in addition, providing encouraging metrics for advertisers as well.